ASofterSpace/AnkiCardGenerator/README.md

 Download our Toolbox-Java (which is a separate project here on github) into an adjacent directory on your hard drive.

+If you want to add another card set before building and running, just add it to the `setToFullSet` map in the `AnkiCardGenerator` main class.

-Start the build by calling under Windows:
+Then start the build by calling under Windows:

 ```
 build.bat